SpitfireX/soupchef/README.md

   -i, --id            Fetches the entered IDs.
 Can be combined with -c and -r.
   -z, --random        Fetches a number of random recipes.
 Can be combined with
                       -n, -c and -r.
+  -a, --all           Fetches all recipes.
+Can be combined with -n, -c.

 optional arguments:
   -h, --help          show this help message and exit